 There's weird push back by the C community.
 The C community will physically show up at standards and meetings, representatives.

 And they'll say "We've had it up to here with these optimizations.
 We've written this code, this code has always worked.
 You know what it means, you've always known what this code meant, but now you're doing these optimizations and our code is broken now.
 Cut it out."

-there's this desire to want it all and it's
+Then the compiler writers will throw their arms up in potentially mock disbelief, but there's this desire to want it all and it's not necessarily feasible.

 But when push comes to shove, performance has been winning out over security in terms of the decisions that are being made.

 Guy: Yeah, it's an aspect of the functionality.
 You can be secure all the way to bankruptcy.

 At the end of the day, a business value is what dominates and security is invisible.
 It's something that you have to work to make visible.